mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 ### Foundation

-The goal is to get comfortable with programming and to understand the software abstraction model (via Assembly, C/C++, and Python; from low-level to high-level, with Python representing the highest-level of abstraction).
+The goal is to get comfortable with programming and to understand the software abstraction model (via Assembly, C/C++, and Python; low-level to high-level, with Python representing the highest-level of abstraction).
 You probably don't need to be fluent in Assembly (or any specific architecture), but it's a good idea to understand enough to be able to read and find errors.

 **Assembly**